self-hosting webdev

 The last step was to edit my Jekyll blog templates to remove Google analytics and replace it with Plausible.
 Here's the commit showing the changes.

 Now, Google is no longer spying on visitors to this site.
-I’ve made the full dashboard available publicly.
-You can view it here.

 There are a few remaining steps that I plan on tackling next.